i11g/Programming-Fundamentals-with-Java-Script/README.md

 # Programming Fundamentals with Java Script
-This repository contains solutions, tasks and homeworks problems during my learning journey of Programming Fundamentls with Java Script.
+This repository contains my solutions, tasks and homeworks problems during my learning of Programming Fundamentls with Java Script.

 ## Table of Contents